bob-606/5.easa.fi/README.md

 ## 90. Trim masses or lead plates must be secured firmly when installed into a gliding plane, so that...
-Trim masses or lead plates must be secured firmly when installed into a gliding plane, so that...
 - the glider pilot will not be hurt during flight in thermal turbulences.
 - the maximum allowed mass will not be exceeded.
 - ***they will not block rudders or induce any C.G. shift.***